Doctor's Answers (1)

-From what you’ve described, it sounds like the cause of your kidney stones could be due to high calcium levels resulting from an overactive parathyroid gland, (or hyperparathyroidism).
+The cause of your kidney stones could in fact be due to high calcium levels resulting from an overactive parathyroid gland, (or hyperparathyroidism).

 The parathyroid gland produces the hormone PTH, which increases calcium levels in your body.
 Normally, when calcium levels in your blood fall too low, your parathyroid glands secrete PTH to restore the balance.